 - See’s Candies – An American chocolate shop that opened in 1921 and still uses old recipes. www.chocolateshops.sees.com

-Editor’s Note: Best Chocolates In Hong Kong: La Maison Du Chocolat, Venchi, Hakawa And More was recently updated in January 2023 by Najuka Redkar.
+Editor’s Note: The Best Easter Chocolates In Hong Kong: La Maison Du Chocolat, Venchi, Hakawa And More was recently updated in March 2023 by Najuka Redkar.